chainer/chainer/examples/README.md

 This page contains a list of example codes written with Chainer.

+**It should be noted that examples marked with :zzz: have not been tested with current version of Chainer and whether it can work with current version of Chainer or not is not guaranteed.**

 ### <a name="natual-language-processing"></a> Natural Language Processing

 * [Recurrent Net Language Model](https://github.com/chainer/chainer/tree/master/examples/ptb)